Overview & Tips

 Potentially, you can apply the same predicted probability to three groups:

-1. All Adults.
-If you see a way for your selected values to apply to all 112m adults, you can regard those values as targets to hit to increase (or decrease) the 58% (.58) and 65m numbers.
+1. All likely voters.
+If you see a way for your selected values to apply to all 71m likely voters, you can regard those values as targets to hit to increase (or decrease) the 57% (.57) and 40m numbers.
 To ensure they apply, select hold constant for the Respondent Race socio-demographic variable.

 3. Specific Individuals.
 If the values you choose are your own, or those of someone you had in mind, the resulting estimate will be your, or their, predicted probability.